docker/docs/install/upgrade.md

 The following steps describe how to upgrade from prior versions to 1.9.0.

->**Note**: The installation mechanism for versions prior to 1.9.0 are incompatible with 1.9.0.
-You must uninstall your earlier version before upgrading to a current version.
+The installation mechanism for versions prior to 1.9.0 are incompatible with 1.9.0.
+Therefore, you must uninstall your earlier version before upgrading to a current version.

 First, stop the Trusted Registry prior to upgrading the CS engine.